|Born||in Knoxville, Tennessee, USA|

 In January of 1992, first-time writer-director Tarantino's Reservoir Dogs (1992) appeared at the Sundance Film Festival.
 The film garnered critical acclaim and the director became a legend immediately.
 Two years later, he followed up Dogs success with Pulp Fiction (1994) which premiered at the Cannes film festival, winning the coveted Palme D'Or Award.
 At the 1995 Academy Awards, it was nominated for the best picture, best director and best original screenplay.
 Tarantino and writing partner Roger Avary came away with the award only for best original screenplay.
 In 1995, Tarantino directed one fourth of the anthology Four Rooms (1995) with friends and fellow auteurs Alexandre Rockwell, Robert Rodriguez and Allison Anders.
-The film opened on December 25th in the United States to very weak reviews.
+The film opened December 25 in the United States to very weak reviews.
 Tarantino's next film was From Dusk Till Dawn (1996), a vampire/crime story which he wrote and co-starred with George Clooney.
 The film did fairly well theatrically.

 - IMDb Mini Biography By: Kale Whorton <firstname.lastname@example.org>

 And, yes it would have been easy to make him a cringing coward and it would have been more rah, rah, rah in the audience.
 It would be like watching "Rocky."
 But you know, that's too easy for what I'm trying to do.

 It was just what made sense for the characters to do at that time.
 Yes they're strapping bombs on themselves.

 ...
 And they're walking into a theater crowded with evil civilians and they are prepared to blow it up.

 ...
 Even the character, Landa, the Jew hunter, the Nazi character in the film - he even makes a reference to it.
 He goes your mission - some would call it a terrorist plot - is kaput.